wdi-sf-july/notes/Git/git.md

 If clean, switch back to 'master'

   	git checkout master

 Now that we are back in master, we have to merge the changes form the dev branch back to master.
 Remember, master is our production branch, we always push to github from master.

 check which branch you are in:

   	git branch

 now merge development branch:

   	git merge development

 This should succeed (happy path).
-Now that master is clean, push it to github.
+Now that master is clean, push it to Github.

 Note: for lab assignments and mini projects, using branches is overkill.
 It's fine to work in the master branch.
 However, when you get to larger projects, branches become your friend.